 Ben H. Bagdikian, “The Media Monopoly” (United States)

-Noam Chomsky and Edward S. Herman, “Manufacturing Consent: Political Economy of Mass Media” (United States)
+Chomsky & Herman, “Manufacturing Consent: Political Economy of Mass Media” (United States)

-Neil Postman, “Amusing Ourselves to Death: Public Discourse in the Age of Show Business” (United States)
+Neil Postman, “Amusing Ourselves to Death” (United States)

 John Pilger, “Hidden Agendas” (Australia)